-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS -CERTIFICATE OF DEATH 1.
-PLACE OF DEA County.
-Registration District No., Registered No. RECORD OCCUPATION (a) Residence.
-No.....
-(Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
+PLACE OF DEATH County..... legistration District No....
+Primary Registration District No. Registered No. 2.
+FULL NAME ...
+(If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX 4.
-COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word CERTIFY.
-That I attended deceased from 5A.
-IF MARRIED, WIREWED, OF (OR) WIFE of 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR 7.
-AGE MONTHS DAYS If LESS than 1 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ... (b) General nature of industry.
-CONTRIBUTORY business, or establishment in (SECONDARY) which employed (or employer) (c) Name of employer 18.
+SEX COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) CERTIFY That I attended deceased from Man.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
+AGE .
+MONTHS If LESS than 1 YEARS DAYS day,hrs. ...min.
+8. OCCUPATION OF DECEASED (a) Trade, profession, of particular kind of work. (b) General nature of industry, CONTRIBUTORY.....
+(SECONDARY) business, or establishment in which employed (or employer) (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATH?.....
-DATE OF.....
-10. NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OF in plain (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER (Address) Every item of OF DEATH i the DISBARE CAUSING DEATE, or in deaths from VIOLENT CAUSES, state 13.
-BIRTHPLACE OF MOTHER (CITY (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or .
-(STATE OR COUNTRY) HOMICIDAL.
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATHT.
+(STATE OR COUNTRY) 10.
+NAME OF FATHER WAS THERE AN AUTOPSY?......
+11. BIRTHPLACE OF FATHER (CITY OR TOW) WHAT TEST CONFIRMED DIAGNOSI (STATE OR COUNTRY) (Signed).....
+12. MAIDEN NAME OF MOTH (Address) N. B.-Every item of CAUSE OF DEATH i State the DISEASE CAUSING DEATE, or in deaths from VIOLENT CAUSES, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN).
+(1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY HOMICTIAL.
 (See reverse side for additional space.)
 14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
-20. REGISTRAR
+PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) 15.
+20. UNDERTAKER REGISTRAR